 Step 6: As a final step, users may want to print the heat maps and summaries in the ATP Tool.

-Users that are planning to apply for ATP funding must print and attach the heat maps, crash maps, and summaries.
+Users who are planning to apply for ATP funding must print and attach the heat maps, crash maps, and summaries.
 The Print button auto-formats these maps/data and prints them in a uniform manner.
-ATP applicants are required to attach these prints to their application in the exact format outputted.
+ATP applicants are required to attach these prints to their application in the exact format output.

 - If you want to print with specfic area for your own purposes, please use a screenshot instead.